lionlai1989/StalkerDroneRL/README.md

 - **ROS 2 Humble + Gazebo Harmonic** — uses recent, long-term support versions.

-- **Completely containerized environment** — I went through the *installation hell* of ROS 2 and Gazebo so you don't have to.
+- **Containerized environment** — I went through the *installation hell* of ROS 2 and Gazebo so you don't have to.
 During development, all you need is VS Code.
 For deployment, just run `docker compose up` and everything just works.

-- **Everything built from scratch** — all algorithms here are built from scratch, ranging from the geometric controller (output low-level motor speed commands) to object detection.
+- **Everything built from scratch** — all algorithms here are built from scratch, ranging from the geometric controller (which output low-level motor speed commands) to object detection.
 This is not a "just tune some PID gains" project.

 - **Generic and modular** — the drone, camera, and sensor components come directly from [Open Robotics](https://www.openrobotics.org/).
-You can tweak parameters like mass, inertia, rotor speeds, or the camera's FOV for your hardware platform.
+You can tweak parameters like mass, inertia, rotor speeds, camera FOV, etc., for your hardware platform.

 ---